adamluckydo/ontology/2_Story/Story.md

 Rob brought a sense of magic that, combined with his intellectual rigor and deep dedication to action, introduced many people (myself included) to entirely new ways of seeing and living life.

 At the time of my crisis, listening to Rob's talks was like clinging to a lifeline as I drowned at sea: He had seen Buddhism, walked the path himself, and gone beyond it.
-And things were okay.
+Maybe "The Truth" wasn't as real or horrible as I had thought.
+Maybe even, "The Truth" was just a lego I had stepped on in the living room of life.

+But most importantly, things started to feel okay again.

+___

+My return to baseline okayness took about 3 months.
+As my self-induced paranoia faded, I decided it was time to finally face my external fears.
+And not because I had become better or more powerful or anything; I just _really_ didn't want to be that miserable again, and I knew I'd feel better if I did the hard stuff I'd been avoiding.

+I knew I wasn't done with Buddhism.
+It had won this battle, but I knew I'd be back.
+Reality wasn't going to solve itself, after all.

 ## Present Day, Present Time

-My return to baseline okayness took about 3 months.
-As my self-induced paranoia faded, it was replaced by a hardening resolve to finally face my external fears and fight them head-on.

-"Never again", I said to the paranoia.
-To Buddhism: "...
-I'll be back."

-And my life hasn't stopped improving since.

-___
+It's been about a year since _the incident_, and my life is better in a lot of ways.
+And frankly, it's mostly just because I'm doing things that force me to talk to people more often.

-It's hard to pick one individual thing that has made the biggest impact on my sense of well-being.
-But if I had to choose, I'd say that opening to the possibility that things could be better has been key.
+But as for how I managed to make that happen...
+It was really just opening to the possibility that things could be better.
+I think listening to enough Rob Burbea will do that to you.

+In my next posts I'll be going over all sorts of conceptual stuff and lots of fun conjecture will be had, but at the present, If I had to pick the _one_ thing that's made the biggest practical difference in my life, and the _one_ thing I'd like anyone reading my story to take away from it, it's this:

 **Our experience of reality is identical to what we believe reality is**.
 And conversely, our beliefs circumscribe what is possible in our lives.
-If I had to pick _the_ most important fact, the one that has had the biggest impact over the course of my entire life, it would be that.

 For example, take my whole saga above.
 When I legitimately believed that life was suffering, my experience of life reflected that.